BennyMota/bond-repayment-calculator-main/README.md

 Users should be able to:

-- Input mortgage information and see monthly repayment and total repayment amounts after submitting the form
+- Input bond information and see monthly repayment and total repayment amounts after submitting the form
 - See form validation messages if any field is incomplete
 - Complete the form only using their keyboard
 - View the optimal layout for the interface depending on their device's screen size